dcsync/pycobalt/README.md

     engine.loop()

-this will check to make sure the event is one of the official cobaltstrike ones. to register an arbitrary event (e.g. for use with `fireEvent`):
+this will raise an exception if the event isn't one of the official cobaltstrike ones. to register an arbitrary event (e.g. for use with `fireEvent`):

     ...
     @events.event('myevent', official_only=False)